quarkusio/pt.quarkus.io/README.md

-Original [quarkusio.github.io](https://github.com/quarkusio/quarkusio.github.io) is built with Jekyll, and most of its contents are written in asciidoctor (.adoc) files. es-quarkusio extracts texts to po files with [po4a](https://po4a.org/) utility, translates, write back to asciidoctor files, and build a localized site.
+Original [quarkusio.github.io](https://github.com/quarkusio/quarkusio.github.io) is built with Jekyll, and most of its contents are written in asciidoctor (.adoc) files. pt.quarkus.io extracts texts to po files with [po4a](https://po4a.org/) utility, translates, write back to asciidoctor files, and build a localized site.
 Most workflow including pre-translation by DeepL API are automated by GitHub Actions.
 Translators can focus on post-editing to improve fluency.